Silas Green from New Orleans: History

 Williams was, until his death, the only Black circus owner in America.
 Williams had set up his first circus in Wisconsin in 1885, and by the mid-1890s owned 100 Arabian horses and employed 26 people.
 His circus business collapsed around 1902, but soon afterwards he acquired the rights to Silas Green From New Orleans.

 Williams set up a new company, "Prof. Eph Williams' Famous Troubadours", to tour as a tent show.
 His Troubadours played one-night stands throughout the South, and became one of the longest-lasting tent shows in America.
 Williams managed the show and continued to perform horse tricks, alongside musicians such as Bessie Smith.
 By 1912, he rebranded his Famous Troubadours as Silas Green from New Orleans.

 When Eph Williams died in 1921, Vivian Williams Brent (1894–1942), his oldest surviving child (of three daughters) had been handling his business.
-Half ownership in the show went to Charles Collier (1881–1942), who was White.
+Half ownership in the show went to Charles Collier (1881–1942).
 The show went on the following season under the direction of Richmond C. Puggsley with Lawrence Booker directing the band and Aida I. Booker as prima donna.
 By 1928, the troupe employed 54 people, including a 16-piece band and 16 female dancers.
 The main show tent had a capacity of some 1,400.

 Eventually, Collier acquired sole ownership.
 The show continued to tour until the late 1950s, and in later years was sometimes billed simply as the Silas Green Show.